shantnu/Path/content/hidden-message-gita-dark-night-soul.md

 I was in a place with a bright light, and on the floor was a little baby, very ugly like a demon child, and it was all bleeding and hurt.
 I asked, "Who did this to this child?"

 I heard a voice, a voice I knew belong to God.
 "He did it to himself, Shantnu.
-Do you not recognise himH he's your own inner self.
+Do you not recognise him?
+He's your own inner self.
 You did that him.
 You did it to yourself in your madness."

 At this point, I started crying.
 Like, tears started flowing and I started sobbing like a child.